 In a scene full of shady Japanese car importers, Florida-based Rivsu Imports was supposed to be one of the good ones.
 No illegal cars.
 All legit.
 And with JDM imports on the rise, they seemed like the perfect shop to invest in.
 But that was before its owners up and disappeared.

-Last November, Rivsu, a shop that specializes in importing desirable Japanese cars to the U.S., accepted a $335,000 loan from a close acquaintance, South Dakota resident Craig Seidel, to refund customer deposits for three Nissan Skyline R34 GT-Rs.
+In November 2017, Rivsu, a shop that specializes in importing desirable Japanese cars to the U.S., accepted a $335,000 loan from a close acquaintance, South Dakota resident Craig Seidel, to refund customer deposits for three Nissan Skyline R34 GT-Rs.

 It was supposed to be a straightforward deal and, on paper, it wasn’t an unreasonable arrangement for Seidel, a Japanese import fanatic who was in talks with Rivsu to come on as a business partner with a stake in the company.
 But the transaction went anything but smoothly, according to a lawsuit filed by Seidel.
 He now finds himself at the center of a story about a well-known Japanese domestic importer that’s accused of the same unseemly tactics that have put a black eye on this scene time and again.